pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 - `SwipeableCard`: Individual card component with swipe gestures
 - `CollaborationDialog`: Modal component for displaying collaboration details
 - `MatchNotification`: Component that displays when a match is found
+- `EmptyState`: Component displayed when no cards are available, with action buttons

+The EmptyState component appears in two scenarios:
+1. When no collaborations match the user's filter criteria
+2. When the user has viewed all available collaborations (swiped on everything)

+In both cases, the same consistent empty state UI is shown with two action buttons:
+- "Refresh" - Attempts to reload collaborations from the server
+- "Adjust Filters" - Takes the user to the filters page to modify their search criteria

 ### Client-Side Implementation